MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/virtual-entity-walkthrough-using-odata-provider.md

 ## Create the columns for the virtual table

-On the left navigation pane of the **table: Ticket** page, select **Fields**.
+On the left navigation pane of the **table: Ticket** page, select **Columns**.
 As part of this walkthrough you will edit two existing columns and add a third column.

 > [!IMPORTANT]
 > External names are case sensitive.
 Refer to your web service metadata to make sure you use the correct name.